~ WGS EE Vision ~

-It has been more than 16 years since WGS Environmental Education (formerly known as Green Movement) was initiated.
+It has been more than 18 years since WGS Environmental Education (formerly known as Green Movement) was initiated.
 WGS Environmental Education (EE) Committee started in 2000 to spearhead the school's environmental education effort.
 It oversees the Green Activists Club as well as other Woodgrovers' involvement in going green.
 Over the years, the school made significant progress in our journey in environment conservation.
-The Sustained Lotus Awards and the many yearly initiatives to carry out educational outreach programmes in the school and the community at large are significant and visible testimonies to the school's Go-Green effort.
+Our sustained educational outreach programmes in the school and the community at large are significant and visible testimonies to the school's Go-Green effort.

 Preserving our environment is in line with our school vision of being a School of Choice as a vibrant and clean environment sets the right tone for learning.
 In developing a Community of Dynamic Learners, we empower our students to take greater ownership in conserving resources such as water and preserving the environment.
 We do this by the 3H1F approach in designing and creating varied learning platforms and activities for Woodgrovers.
 Besides knowledge (Head) and skills (Hands) acquisition, it is important to develop a sense of ownership (Heart) for the environment among Woodgrovers so that they can become concerned citizens (Feet) who actively play their part for the environment.

 There are regular collaboration projects between WGS Environmental Education Committee, other instructional programmes and various staff committees.
-To heighten the students’ awareness of environmental conservation and sustainability, WGS has incorporated Environmental Education in both formal and informal Our Niche/Environment Education/Landingpage as well as teachable moments.
-Students are taught environmental-related issues during formal Our Niche/Environment Education/Landingpage such as Assembly programmes, Life-skills and Character Development (LCD), Science and Geography lessons as well as informal Our Niche/Environment Education/Landingpage such as Values In Action Programmes organised by the school and respective CCAs.
+To heighten the students’ awareness of environmental conservation and sustainability, WGS has incorporated Environmental Education in both formal and informal curriculum as well as teachable moments.
+Students are taught environmental-related issues during Assembly programmes, CCE lessons, Science and Geography lessons as well as during projects such as Go MAD (Go and Make A Difference) Programmes organised by the school and respective CCAs.
 There are also regular green outings and workshops for all staff.

 The impact of WGS Environmental Education is extended to the community as well as children and youths from other schools.
-The school has organised numerous outreach programmes including environmental workshops, camps and inter-school competitions such as ‘Living aRRRt from Urban Waste Competition’ for the community to create greater awareness on environmental issues and encourage environmental ownership and participation.
-In addition, the students from the Green Activists Club are trained as Environmental Champions to become change agents to further raise environmental awareness among their peers.
-The Green Activists are also given opportunities to travel overseas to gain greater insight on environmental conservation and to share their experiences with their peers.
+The school has organised and participated in numerous outreach programmes to create greater awareness on environmental issues and encourage environmental ownership and participation.
+In addition, the students from the Green Activists Club are trained as environmental ambassadors by green partners to become change agents to further raise environmental awareness among their peers.

 Woodgrove Secondary School was conferred the President's Award for the Environment 2011, Watermark Award 2010 and three EcoFriend Awards (2008 and 2010).
-We have also received the Eco-Schools Silver Award 2014, Lee Foundation Singapore Environmental Achievement Award (SEAA) 2012, CDL Outstanding Singapore Environmental Achievement Award (SEAA) 2012, Community In Bloom Silver Award 2010 and the NEA Sustained Partnership Gold Award 2010.
+We have also received the Eco-Schools Silver Award 2014, Lee Foundation Singapore Environmental Achievement Award (SEAA) 2012, CDL Outstanding Singapore Environmental Achievement Award (SEAA) 2012, Green Mark Gold Plus Award 2017 and Community In Bloom Gold Award 2018.
 These awards are recognition and affirmation of the school’s commitment in our environmental efforts.
 With such accolades, we gain more trust and support from numerous green partners and the close partnership provides a lot of valuable resources and learning opportunities for the students and staff.
 This has also given us greater exposure and opportunities to gain more general knowledge of the world beyond the classroom.

 We believe that the key to the sustainability of our green efforts resides in the support and commitment by the school leaders, dedication and good planning of our staff and the concerted and tireless effort by our students to carry out the plans together.
 Great teamwork and the strong belief in the Environmental Conservation is the key to our sustained effort.